 Check out is at 11.30am.
 For those wishing to stay for lunch or later departure are most welcome to stay on for an extra charge payable locally.

-Your accommodation during the trip will be at the Pyramid Valley Boutique Giza, the Villa Nile House Luxor (optional upgrade to a private Dahabya sailing boat – hosts 6 in 3 bedrooms), and Sweet Home Hurghada.
-Please see these pages for full details of your locations:
+Your accommodation during the trip will be at the Pyramid Edge hotel Giza, the Villa Nile House Luxor, Sultan Bay Hurghada.
+Please see the pages below for full details of your locations.